 We've used both mics over the years but usually in separate studios.
 So we finally got some time to enjoy both mics in the same setting with the same signal path and decide which one we prefer if we had to choose one primarily for live broadcasting.
 We tested a variety of signal paths and preamps which included gear from Daking, True Systems, DBX, FMR Audio, Mackie and Yamaha.

 The RE20 is perhaps the most recognizable dynamic mic on the planet.
 It's a beautiful and functional design with minimal proximity effect and just looks awesome in that timeless fawn beige color.
 The RE20 is really good in a setting where the talent may be interacting with other folks, turning side to side and perhaps not really paying much attention to the mic.
-The Variable-D design works as designed and you can a move considerable distance around this mic with very little effect on timbre.
+The Variable-D design works as designed and you can move considerable distance around this mic with very little effect on timbre.
 Even without a wind screen or isolation mount the RE20 minimizes handling noise, popping Ps, and is very good at isolation.
 It's a little more sensitive than the SM7B and will pick up a little more of background noise and HVAC.
 The bass roll-off switch is easier to access and quickly refer to versus the SM7B which is on the back of the mic and requires a flat head screwdriver to set.

 The RE20 sounds great on voice and instruments and can take high pressure levels.
 We also did a test recording acoustic guitar and singing with just the RE20 in the room the results were solid for a quick and easy setup to get down ideas with good fidelity.
 Same goes for the SM7B.
 It sounds great on everything and you can scream out lyrics to your hearts content.
 Both of these mics are proven, tough designs that should provide years or quality service.

 Both of these mics are industry standards.
 Give them a good preamp, a little compression and EQ to taste and you are off and running.
 To our ears however, the RE20 is lacking a bit in the mids.
-We found ourselves fiddling with knobs our our a gear a bit more with the RE20 to dial in the sound versus the SM7B.
+We found ourselves fiddling with knobs on our gear a bit more with the RE20 to dial in the sound versus the SM7B.
 This is probably something we wouldn't notice with just an RE20 in the studio but compared to the SM7B it took more work for us to dial in the sound the way we like it.
 Subjective yes.
 So your ears might prefer the RE20 right out of the box.

 The RE20 looks the part.
 It's just such an awesome looking piece of gear.
 The classic color, the heft, the grill, it's just beautiful.
 Aesthetically, you can't go wrong.
 However, the SM7B is a smarter design.
 The clever isolation mount is less obtrusive and allows for the mic cable to run along the boom stand if needed.
 It's just more stealth and sleek.
 So in a setting where you might not see the talent the RE20 is excellent.
 In a setting where the talent is on camera the SM7B is a better choice.